How to Hide Programs Installed in Windows 10

 Follow the steps below to create a restore point in Windows:

-- In the Start menu, type Restore Point and click Create a restore point.
+- In the Start menu, type Restore Point, then click Create a restore point.

 - The System Properties window will open in the System Protection tab.
-Lick Create at the bottom of the window.
+Click Create at the bottom of the window.

 - After the notification window appears, write a short description of the restore point.
 Windows will specify the date and time it was created.